7 Days of Solo Travel through Cuba

 Balancing/hiking over the cobblestones, I found a beautiful park with wifi in front of the Iberostar Grand Hotel.
 That’s when I saw an email from Emil asking to meet up before I left.
 My time was too limited to plan anything for Havana, so I welcomed him to join me in Trinidad and logged off.

 I found a tavern called Taberna La Canchanchara.
 It was here I discovered what is now my favorite cocktail in the world: La Canchanchara.
 Three simple ingredients: rum, lime, club soda, and honey at the bottom with a wooden stirrer.
-It was incredibly refreshing.
+It was fresh.

 Nightlife in Trinidad